stupeak/food_rush_privacy_policy/README.md

 ### a.
 Personal Information
 If you choose to sign in using **Google Sign-In**, we collect:
-- **Your Google account email address**
+- **Your Google account email address**.

 This is used solely for identifying and associating your game progress with your account.
 We do **not** collect your name, contacts, or profile photos.

 ### b.
 Gameplay Data
 When signed in, your gameplay progress is saved securely to our online server, so you can restore it later or play across different devices.
 This includes:

-- Levels completed
+- Levels completed.
-- Coins, in-game currency
+- Coins, in-game currency.
-- upgrades
+- upgrades.
-- game progress
+- game progress.

 No payment data or sensitive personal information is stored.